 Whole Community Approach

 The Frameworks follow a whole community approach to preparedness, which recognizes that everyone can contribute to and benefit from national preparedness efforts.
-This includes individuals and families (including those with disabilities and others with access and functional needs), businesses, community and faith-based groups, nonprofit organizations and all levels of government.
+This includes individuals and families (including those with access and functional needs), businesses, community and faith-based groups, nonprofit organizations and all levels of government.